reliablerascal/fort-washington/README.md

 To create most paths, I did the following:
 <ol>
 <li>In AllTrails, used the Draw Map feature to create the path, then exported as KML.
-<li>In QGIS, imported KML files and exported as ShapeFiles.
+<li>In QGIS, imported KML files and exported as shapefiles.
-<li>In MapBox, imported the ShapeFile into a style specific to this project.
+<li>In MapBox, imported the shapeFile into a style specific to this project.
 <li>Index.html references my MapBox style.
 </ol>
 <br>
-For the unofficial trail north of the George Washington Bridge, I brought this into GeoJSON.io Satellite Streets view, deleted about 2/3rds of the points to reduce file size, and edited the path to correct imprecisions such as weaving over the Amtrak fence or into the river.
+For the unofficial trail north of the George Washington Bridge, I brought this into GeoJSON.io.
+Using satellite streets view, I deleted about 2/3rds of the points to reduce file size, and edited the path to correct imprecisions such as weaving over the Amtrak fence or into the river.
 Then I exported as GeoJSON.
 <br><br>
 My phone automatically geocoded the images, though I manually pasted these lat and lng coordinates into chapters in my MapBox.